As an Amazon Associate, I earn from qualifying purchases.

 4 sprigs fresh dill

-• Pour the brine over the beans, put a lid on them and keep them on the counter for 12 hours.
+• Pour the brine over the beans, put a lid on the jars and keep them on the counter for 12 hours.

-• AFter 12 hours, transfer to the fridge.
+• After 12 hours, transfer the jars to the fridge.
 Allow them to sit in the fridge for 2 days before consuming.

 Notes